Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Introduction

 \section{Introduction}

-The tasks of sampling from a Gibbs distribution with density $p(x) \propto \exp(-V(x)/\eps)$ and computing the corresponding normalization constant are important problems in many computational fields such as machine learning, (Bayesian) statistics and statistical physics.
+The tasks of sampling from a Gibbs distribution with density $p(x) \propto \exp(-V(x)/\eps)$ and computing the corresponding normalization constant are important problems in many computational fields such as machine learning, (Bayesian) statistics, and statistical physics.
 Specifically, we are interested in the following setting:

-\begin{definition}[Sampling and log-partition problems] Let $d \geq 1$, let $\calX = [0, 1]^d$ and let $f: \calX \to \bbR$ be bounded and measurable.\footnote{We choose $\calX$ as the unit cube for convenience: It is compact, has unit volume, does not have too sharp corners, there are well-studied approximation results, and it allows to investigate algorithms for periodic functions.
-However, many of our results could be generalized to other domains.} The \emph{sampling problem} is to draw samples from the distribution $P_f$ on $\calX$ with density
+\begin{definition}[Sampling and log-partition problems] In this paper, we consider distributions on the unit cube $\calX \equalDef [0, 1]^d$, $d \geq 1$.
+While many of our results could be generalized to other domains, the unit cube has convenient properties that allow us to prove all results on the same domain: It is compact, has unit volume, does not have too sharp corners, there are well-studied approximation results, and it allows investigating algorithms for periodic functions.

+Let $f: \calX \to \bbR$ be bounded and measurable.
+The \emph{sampling problem} is to draw samples from the distribution $P_f$ on $\calX$ with density

 where $Z_f \equalDef \int_{\calX} \exp(f(x)) \diff x$ is the normalization constant or \emph{partition function}.
 The \emph{log-partition problem} is to compute the \emph{log-partition function}

 \end{definition}